fbpx

 Things to Buy in Hawaii with Kids

 • Sand Toys: There’s no reason to lug these in your suitcase since they are pretty inexpensive and easy to find in Hawaii.
 You might even see if you can just borrow over there.
+Many parents find it easier to buy and donate these items after the trip, rather than pack them back.

 • Pool Floaties: You can find all sorts of inflatables at most stores in Hawaii.

 • Snacks: We love getting Hawaiian crackers and cookies to munch on at the beach.
+Having a stash of familiar foods helps toddlers adjust to mealtimes in a new setting.

 Optional Items Some Families Swear By